 Incorporating external knowledge Named Entity Recognizers and POS tagger-based heuristics are far from being perfect.
-On the other hand, gazetteers containing entities and topic identifiers do exist.
-We collected several gazetteers from Wikipedia.
-The full list of article titles of the Hungarian Wikipedia and the content of articles with title starting with "List of" (actually, in Hungarian it is an ending with "listája") was cleaned and employed.
-Besides these lists, we used the set of users' tag from the manually labeled training set as gazetteer as well.
+However, gazetteers containing entities and topic identifiers do exist, e.g. they can be extracted from the Wikipedia.
+The full list of article titles of the Hungarian Wikipedia and the content of articles with title starting with "List of" (actually, in Hungarian ending with "listája") was cleaned and employed.
+Besides these lists, we used the set of users' tag from the manually labeled training set as gazetteer.